Greater bilby: Description

 Greater bilbies have the characteristics of long bandicoot muzzle and very long ears.
 They are about 29–55 cm in length.
 Compared to bandicoots, they have a longer tail, bigger ears, and softer, silky fur.
 The size of their ears allows them to have better hearing as well.
 At 1 to 2.4 kg, the male is about the same size as a rabbit; although male animals in good condition have been known to grow up to 3.7 kg in captivity.
 The female is smaller, and weighs around 0.8 to 1.1 kg.
 Bilbies have an excellent sense of smell and sharp hearing.
 Their fur is blue-grey with patches of tan and is very soft.
 The tail is black and white with a distinct crest.

 Unlike bandicoots, they are excellent burrowers and can build extensive tunnel systems with their strong forelimbs and well-developed claws.
 A bilby typically makes several burrows within its home range, up to about a dozen; and moves between them, using them for shelter both from predators and the heat of the day.
-The female bilby's pouch faces backward, which prevents her pouch from getting filled with dirt while she is digging.
+The female bilby's pouch faces backward, which prevents it from getting filled with dirt while she is digging.

 Ecology

 Habitat

-Once widespread in arid, semi-arid and relatively fertile areas covering 70 per cent of mainland Australia, by 1995 the bilby was restricted to arid regions and classed as a threatened species.
-Before the extreme contraction of its range to remote northern desert areas, the species was well known around Adelaide, especially in the city parklands, and it was also recorded as living around Perth.
+Once widespread in arid, semi-arid and relatively fertile areas covering 70 per cent of mainland Australia, by 1995 the bilby was mostly restricted to arid areas and classed as a threatened species.
+Before the extreme contraction of its range to remote northern desert areas, the species was well known around Adelaide, especially in the city parklands, and was also recorded near Perth.

 It makes its home in a burrow that spirals down, making it hard for its predators to get in.

 The bilby prefers arid habitats because of the spinifex grass and the acacia shrubs.

 Diet

 Greater bilbies are nocturnal omnivores that do not need to drink water, as they get all the moisture they need from their food, which includes insects and their larvae, seeds, spiders, termites, bulbs, fruit, fungi, and very small animals.
-Most food is found by digging or scratching in the soil, and using their very long tongues.
+Most food is found by digging or scratching in the soil, and using their long tongues.

 They smell out witchetty grubs in roots of wattles and lancewood, and bite open the roots to get the grubs.